yhakbar/ya/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    build    Runs a build according to ya configuration help     Prints this message or the help of the given subcommand(s) init     Initializes ya project
+    build     Runs a build according to ya configuration config    Print out the ya file
+    help      Prints this message or the help of the given subcommand(s) init      Initializes ya project
 ```